-In addition to the variations in quarterly results caused by the primary factors discussed above the following periods had non-recurring transactions that further impacted net income (loss):
+In addition to the variations in quarterly results caused by the primary factors discussed above, the following periods had non-recurring transactions that further impacted net income (loss):

-(a) The primary reason for the decrease in net loss in the September 2022 quarter compared to the June 2022 quarter was due to a decrease in restart costs for Mount Polley in the September 2022 quarter.
-Compared to the September 2021 quarter, net loss increased primarily due to the restart costs for Mount Polley in the current year quarter.
+- (a) The primary reason for the decrease in net loss in the September 2023 quarter compared to the June 2023 quarter was due to a decrease in operating costs at both Red Chris and Mount Polley. - (b) The primary reason for the increase in net loss in the December 2023 quarter compared to the September 2023 quarter was due to higher production cost and lower tax recovery.